PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Configurator/Multiplayer/Matches.md

 # Matches

-Matchmaking allows players to be matched in real-time based on common attributes they share within a game.
+Matchmaking allows players to be matched based on common attributes they share within a game.
 Using entirely customised threshold criteria and time-based rounds of matching, players can be strictly or loosely matched with an unlimited level of precision.

-<q>**Tutorial!** You can find a detailed tutorial [here](/Tutorials/Multiplayer/Matching Players.md) where you can also follow a examples of how to create match configurations and use them to match players in the Test Harness.</q>
+<q>**Tutorial!** You can find a detailed tutorial [here](/Tutorials/Multiplayer/Matching Players.md) where you can also follow examples of how to create match configurations and use them to match players in the Test Harness.</q>

 ## Managing Match Configurations